Kunekune, the perfect homestead pig

 Our herd was selected with pasture pork and the American Kunekune Pig Registry (AKPR) breed standard in mind.
 All of our herd can be dual registered with AKPR and AKKPS.
-We are very proud of our foundation herd which represent a great selection and diversity of bloodlines.
+We are very proud of our foundation herd which represent a great selection and diversity of bloodlines and pasture pork genetics.

 Forrest is a rare black Boris boar that comes to us from Ivanleigh Farms in Quite West, Ontario.
 His father is Boudin Noir (USA Boris 4++) produced by The Historic USA Herd and his paternal grandma is the original Aria Giana import fro New Zealand.
 Boudin Noir has produced several stunning offspring including Champion and Supreme Champion offspring.
 The Boris line is still rare in Canada and adds conformation, size, type, and diversity to our herd.
 Forrest’s mother, Serendipity (SHF Kereopa 7) is out of the breeding program at Sisters Heritage Farms and is another rare line in Canada adding excellent diversity to our breeding program.

 Cedar was bred for outstanding pasture genetics with exceptional size and conformation.
 She comes to us from Whispering Wind Farm in Carstairs, Alberta.
 She is out of ILF Jenny 1 “Emilia” (USA Mahia Love 63 x USA Jenny 133) who’s pedigree boasts four Supreme Champions in just the first three genetic parental lines and TIHF Te Whangi 8 “Gunther” (Rainbow Te Whangi 1+ x USA Rona 1) who has exceptional length, size, and a gentle disposition.